Michaelangel007/apple2_softswitch/README.md

 # Future Versions?

-Removing the `RW` columns gives us a little more space on the right Mock-up
+Removing the `RW` columns gives us a little more space on the right.
+Here is a mock-up:

 ```
 v4    ___READ___ __WRITE___